Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image credit: Jim Nelson, Shutterstock

 The Corkie is a unique mix between the Yorkie and the Cocker Spaniel.
-They are loving and affectionate, although they can be quite yappy if not trained properly.
-These are not a common hybrid, so it can be difficult to know exactly how they will turn out, both physically and emotionally.
+They are loving and affectionate, though they can be quite yappy if not trained properly.
+This is not a common hybrid, so it can be difficult to know exactly how they will turn out, both physically and emotionally.

 53. Corman Shepherd